tibs/fish-and-chips-and-kafka-talk/sketch.rst

 We've also introduced the use of a Redis cache, just for the fun of it.

 And we've reminded people not to try to re-implement queues using a database.

+Code: I don't want to do a live demo, but I think it's important to show output from a demo.
+So provide code (on github) that automates the various things I want to show.

+* Several "simulation" choices (to match each stage of the talk)
+* Common "generate orders" phase
+* Other common components
+* Visualisation by some means - maybe terminal UI

 Bedtime thoughts (2022-08-17)
 =============================